denten-books/plain-text/4-format.md

 @lakoff_contemporary_1998, 212].
 Beyond figurative, lyrical language, Lakoff and others have argued that metaphors structure everyday experience.
-Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveal the underlying metaphors like "good things are up" and "the mind is a container [@lakoff_metaphorical_1980, 195-198].
+Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals underlying figuration like "good things are up" and "the mind is a container [@lakoff_metaphorical_1980, 195-198].

 !["An exemplary interface for viewing a three dimensional book"